 You can encourage them to make new friends, offer to do carpools, play dates and sleep overs.
 The point is to encourage your child to enjoy their childhood and to be open to relationships while accepting love.

 Please remember that these tips should not be used in replacement of psychotherapy, medication or professional interventions.
-These tips alone cannot heal or cure OCD in children, but they can go a long way to aid in change and transformation.
-Please remember to be consistent and diligent in using these strategies as inconsistency on part of the parent’s may breed even more insecurity and doubt in the mind of a child with OCD.
+These tips for coping with OCD alone cannot heal or cure OCD in children, but they can go a long way to change lives for the better.
+Please remember to be consistent and diligent in using these strategies as inconsistency on the part of the parents may breed even more insecurity and doubt in the mind of a child with OCD.

-Along with these techniques, we encourage you to do your own research, read books, join support groups, incorporate faith based activities and take each day at a time while you navigate the situations you may face.
+Along with these tips for coping with OCD, we encourage you to do your own research, read books, join support groups, and take each day at a time while you navigate the situations you may face.

-If you feel overwhelmed by all the pressures you face in your circumstance, we also encourage you to seek help for yourself and are aware it is okay to prioritise your marriage, your hobbies and mental health for the sake of balance and an improved quality of life.
-Keep clicking for more reading!
+If you feel overwhelmed by all the pressures you face in your circumstances, we also encourage you to seek help for yourself and be aware it is okay to prioritise your marriage, your hobbies and mental health for the sake of balance and an improved quality of life.